Local Time 17:48

 The Kyoto seaside resort

-On the coast of the Sea of Japan, two hours from Kyoto, the former refuge of storks can pride itself on having become one of the most beautiful onsen towns in Japan.
+On the coast of the Sea of Japan, two hours and a half from Kyoto, refuge of Oriental white storks can pride itself on having become one of the most beautiful onsen towns in Japan.
 Streets lined with shops where couples dressed in yukata stroll, a river lined with trees and spring water fountains, tranquillity everywhere.

 The city of Kinosaki

 Kinosaki is the very image of the Japanese onsen town.
 Located by the Sea of Japan, it has been a place of relaxation for centuries on the way from Kyoto.
-It is here that the onsen temple, the onsen-ji is located, where one would pray before taking the waters.
-Legend has it that this temple was dedicated to the monk who prayed to Buddha to raise the hot springs.
+It is here that the onsen temple, onsenji is located, where one would pray before taking the waters.
+Legend has it that this temple was dedicated to the monk who prayed to Buddha for 1,000 days for the happiness of the people, who raise the hot springs.

-Kinosaki Onsen, a small town on the Tango Peninsula, about 150 kilometres north of Kyoto in Hyogo Prefecture, on the sea coast of Japan, is one of Japan's favorite spas.
+Kinosaki Onsen, a small town on the Tajima aera, about 150 kilometres north of Kyoto in Hyogo Prefecture, on the sea coast of Japan, is one of Japan's favorite spas.
 Unlike some onsen towns that have been modernized by the introduction of western-style hotels, Kinosaki is a cozy town, with a stream running through it lined with willow and cherry trees.

 Onsen culture in Kinosaki dates back 1400 years, making it one of the oldest spas in Japan.
 The town's economy is almost entirely devoted to hot spring tourism and crab dishes from the Sea of Japan, which is a local speciality.